Blockchain technology and its fundamental structure

 This cryptographic connection creates a chronological sequence resistant to modifications, since altering a block would require changing the entire chain, something extremely difficult.

-Transparency is achieved because all transactions are publicly recorded on the network, allowing for audits and open control by the users involved.
+Transparency is achieved because all transactions are publicly recorded on the network, allowing audits and open control by the users involved.

 Practical applications of blockchain in various sectors

-The blockchain technology It has surpassed its initial use in cryptocurrencies and is now applied in multiple sectors, transforming processes and increasing security.
+The blockchain technology it has surpassed its initial use in cryptocurrencies and is now applied in multiple sectors, transforming processes and increasing security.

 Cryptocurrencies and traditional finance